BitcoinDesign/Guide/guide/case-studies/payjoin.md

    height = 683
 %}

-A bitcoin transaction where the sender and receiver construct a transaction together by contributing inputs is called a Payjoin.

-It is also called pay-to-endpoint (P2EP) since the coordination is mediated through an endpoint run by the receiver.
-The endpoint address is communicated through a BIP-21 URI along with the payment address and amount.

-In the payjoin process, parties edit, sign and pass iterations of the transaction between each other before a final version is broadcasted.
-[BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#user-content-Respecting_the_minimum_relay_fee_policy) codifies a protocol with 2 iterations (or one round of interaction beyond address sharing), as shown in the visual here.

 ### Background

-The payjoin case study has its origins in a [design challenge]({{ '/guide/resources/design-challenges/#challenge-6-private-purchase' | relative_url }}), which entailed creating a sender flow for payment using a Payjoin transaction.
+This case study has its origins in a [design challenge]({{ '/guide/resources/design-challenges/#challenge-6-private-purchase' | relative_url }}), which entailed creating a sender flow for payment using a Payjoin transaction.

 While payjoin provides privacy improvements and potential fee-savings, they present the challenge of coordination between transacting parties and may require new user flows to implement features enabled through [BIP-78](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki).